Home of the freest economy in the world

 Doing something that’s genuinely better is very hard.” —Jony Ive

 On a general note the Silicon Valley tour and campus spotting was well worth the time spent.
-We also visited the Facebook campus at Menlo Park and Google at Mountain View.
+We also visited the Facebook campus at Menlo Park and Google at Mountain View, as well as Tesla in Palo Alto.

 Networking and new ideas